-Focus in iOS 15 lets you get rid of distractions — here's how to set it up
+Get rid of distractions with Focus in iOS 15

 - On devices with Touch ID, swipe up from the bottom center of the screen.

 - Tap on the word Focus.
-It's important to tap the word "Focus," as tapping the crescent moon icon activates standard Do Not Disturb mode.
+It's important to tap the word "Focus," as tapping the icon activates the last used Focus.

 - Select the Focus that you want to turn on.